hostas/EDA-and-ML-Perovskites/README.md

-# Exploratory Data Analysis (EDA) and Machine Learning (ML) algorithms for Perovskites datasets
+# Exploratory Data Analysis (EDA) and Machine Learning (ML) algorithms for Perovskite datasets

 This work has been done as a part of AI4D project at University of Calgary